Espionage Act of 1917: World War II

-Prosecutions under the Act were much less numerous during World War II than during World War I. Associate Justice Frank Murphy noted in 1944 in Hartzel v.
-United States that "For the first time during the course of the present war, we are confronted with a prosecution under the Espionage Act of 1917."
+Prosecutions under the Act were much less numerous during World War II than during World War I. The likely reason was not that Roosevelt was more tolerant of dissent than Wilson but rather that the lack of continuing opposition after the Pearl Harbor attack presented far fewer potential targets for prosecutions under the law.
+Associate Justice Frank Murphy noted in 1944 in Hartzel v.
+United States: "For the first time during the course of the present war, we are confronted with a prosecution under the Espionage Act of 1917."
 Hartzel, a World War I veteran, had distributed anti-war pamphlets to associations and business groups.
 The court's majority found that his materials, though comprising "vicious and unreasoning attacks on one of our military allies, flagrant appeals to false and sinister racial theories, and gross libels of the President", did not urge mutiny or any of the other specific actions detailed in the Act, and that he had targeted molders of public opinion, not members of the armed forces or potential military recruits.
 The court overturned his conviction in a 5–4 decision.
 The four dissenting justices declined to "intrude on the historic function of the jury" and would have upheld the conviction.
 In Gorin v.
 United States (early 1941), the Supreme Court ruled on many constitutional questions surrounding the act.